harrisonwsmith/model_proposal/ModelProposalTemplate.md

 Agent-owned variables
 * Yield history (a history of all yields from years past)
-* Irrigation history (number of times they irrigated their plot)
+* Irrigation history (number of times they irrigated their plot, and what season they did it)
+* Irrigation access (access to irrigation during monsoon season)

 Agent-owned methods/procedures
 * sow_monsoon (farmer decides to sow crops based on a predetermined baseline or memory if available)